American Federation of Labor: World War II and merger

 The A.F. of L. retained close ties to the Democratic machines in big cities through the 1940s.
 Its membership surged during the war and it held on to most of its new members after wartime legal support for labor was removed.
 Despite its close connections to many in Congress, the A.F. of L. was not able to block the Taft–Hartley Act in 1947.
 Also in 1947, the union supported the strike efforts of thousands of switchboard operators by donating thousands of dollars.

-In 1955, the A.F. of L. and CIO merged to form the AFL–CIO, headed by George Meany.
+In 1955, the A.F. of L. and CIO merged to form the AFL-CIO, headed by George Meany.

 Historical problems

 Racism

 During its first years, the A.F. of L. admitted nearly anyone.
 Gompers opened the A.F. of L. to radical and socialist workers and to some semiskilled and unskilled workers.
 Women, African Americans, and immigrants joined in small numbers.
 By the 1890s, the Federation had begun to organize only skilled workers in craft unions and became an organization of mostly white men.
 Although the A.F. of L. preached a policy of egalitarianism in regard to African-American workers, it actively discriminated against them.
 The A.F. of L. sanctioned the maintenance of segregated locals within its affiliates, particularly in the construction and railroad industries, a practice that often excluded black workers altogether from union membership and thus from employment in organized industries.
+These practices led prominent labor historian Philip S. Foner to describe the AFL as "Jim Crow Unionism."

 In 1901, the A.F. of L. lobbied Congress to reauthorize the 1882 Chinese Exclusion Act, and issued a pamphlet entitled "Some reasons for Chinese Exclusion.
 Meat vs. Rice.
 American Manhood against Asiatic Coolieism.
 Which shall survive?".
 The A.F. of L. also began one of the first organized labor boycotts when they began putting white stickers on the cigars made by unionized white cigar rollers while simultaneously discouraging consumers from purchasing cigars rolled by Chinese workers.
+In general, AFL unions preferred native-born workers, discouraged the speaking of any language other than English by its members, and had strict citizenship requirements of the immigrants it did admit to the union for the majority of its history.